mokimokheonpark/Puzzle-Bobble/README.md

 ## Overview

-Implemented Puzzle Bobble Game Clone using the Pygame library in Python.
+- Implemented Puzzle Bobble game clone using the Pygame library in Python.
+- Used object-oriented programming principles.
+- Used Depth First Search (DFS) Algorithm for matching and popping bubbles

 ## Dependency